Fixed Effects and the Generalized Mundlak Estimator: Identification, Estimation, and Inference

-{\sc Comment 7:} In \citet{altonji2005cross} a key assumption (Assumption 2.1) requires that there is an observed variable $Z_i$ such that conditioning on $Z_i$ renders the covariate of interest (the treatment in our case) exogenous.
-The role of this conditioning variable is in our setting played by the sufficient statistic $ \osi$.
-Our set up shows how this property can arise from assumptions on the joint distribution of the treatment and the other covariates, and how we can make this more plausible by expanding the set of sufficient statistics. $\square$
+Our key result -- Theorem \ref{th:unc_with_exp_family} -- is related to some well-known identification results.
+For example, in \citet*{altonji2005cross} a key assumption (Assumption 2.1) requires that there is an observed variable $Z_i$ such that conditioning on $Z_i$ renders the covariate of interest (the treatment in our case) exogenous.
+In our setting, the role of this conditioning variable is played by the balancing score $ \osi$.
+We show how this property can arise from assumptions on the joint distribution of the treatment and the other covariates, and how we can make this more plausible by increasing the dimension of balancing scores.

-In this and the next section, we l assume that $S(\cdot)$ is known, fixed and there is a {known} region of the covariate space where we have overlap.
-In Section \ref{choosing} we discuss selecting the set of sufficient statistics.
-In particular, recall the definition of the propensity score:

-We are making the following assumption: \begin{assumption} We assume that there exists $\eta >0$ and a nonempty known set $\mathbb{A}$, such that for any $(x,s) \in \mathbb{A}$ we have $\eta <e(x,s)<1-\eta$. \end{assumption} {\sc Comment 8:} This assumption has two parts: the first part restrict $e(x,s)$ to be non-degenerate on a certain set.
-This is necessary if we want to identify treatment effects without relying on functional form assumptions.
-The second part is different: we assume that the set is known to a researcher.
-This is a generalization of the standard overlap assumption, where we assume that the set $\mathbb{A}$ is equal to the support of the covariate space.
-See \citet{crump2009dealing}. $\square$
+Assumption \ref{as:exp_family} plays the key role in Theorem \ref{th:unc_with_exp_family} and in the previous section we argued that it can be viewed as a natural approximation for the conditional distribution of covariates and treatment indicators.
+In addition to this statistical justification, it arises in a structural economic model.
+To this end, consider a setup where each unit is characterized by $(W_i, X_i)$ and then chooses group membership $l$ out of set $L$.
+For example, $W_i$ can be a scholarship or a voucher, of a student with observed characteristics $X_i$, and $L_{g(i)}$ can be a college or a school this individual has chosen.
+In this case, $\mathbb{E}[Y_{i}(1) - Y_{i}(0)|L_{g(i)}]$ is an average direct effect of treatment unmediated by the choice $L_{g(i)}$.